skycodr/puzzle-2048/README.md

 2. Run `yarn start` to dev mode.
 3. Run `yarn build` to build production.
 4. Run `yarn serve` to serve after `yarn build` and follow the instructions to host in local machine.
+5. To run the code on online follow this link [puzzle-2048](https://skycodr.github.io/puzzle-2048/)

 ## To-do